opencodeiiita/GoGit-2.0/CONTRIBUTORS/IIITA/Second Year/Koshal7/info.md

 SSH makes it faster and secure to transfer files over untrusted network. we dont have to login using username and password while pushing commits on remote repos.

+Ques - Explain the whole process that you will be using to delete that commit.
+Ans - I will first make a commit in which i will answer the question . then in the next commit i modify any random file so that i can make another commit on the same branch. after that I will make a PR. and i will use this command "git reset --soft HEAD~1" and remove the last commit, because we are using --soft it will remove the commit but the file that i modified it will still be there in the staging area , i will first unstage it "git reset .
+OR git reset <file>" then i will remove the changes from working directory "git checkout -- .
+OR <file>" . after this the HEAD will be at the first commit so I will force push it to the remote repo. and DONE.